 A range of talks, workshops and live cookery demonstrations will also take place on the Regent’s Park site.
 Leading French brand President will host a programme of lectures, tastings and wine-pairing workshops for a variety of world-famous cheeses, while the BMW Chef’s Theatre will feature big names like Vivek Singh and Theo Randall demonstrating their art live.

-Regent's Park is easy to reach from most central London hotels and landmarks.
+Regent’s Park is easy to reach from most 5 Star Hotels London and landmarks.
 The festival runs between June 20th and 23rd.